Robertales/QuantuMoonLight/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/21276583/174580320-c1fd36fc-0cdc-4f59-9ca8-a877059b21ff.gif)

 This repository was developed for the tool demo paper <br>
-QUANTUMOONLIGHT: A Low-Code Platform to Experiment Quantum Machine Learning for Software Maintenance and Evolution Problem
+QuantuMoonLight: A Low-Code Platform to Experiment with Quantum Machine Learning for Software Maintenance and Evolution Problem

 <h1>QuantuMoonLight</h1>